lonesomegeek/LSG.GenericCrud/README.md

 - [LSG.GenericCrud.Dto](https://www.nuget.org/packages/LSG.GenericCrud.Dto/)
     - DTO to Entity (and Entity to DTO) mapping for Crud\<T> or HistoricalCrud\<T> controllers: [More details](./docs/FeatureDTO.md)

-> Note that all libraries supports customized layer for each layer: *more details to come*
+> Note that all libraries supports [customized layer for each layer](./docs/CustomLayers/README.md)

 Future ideas that can/will eventually be supported (feel free to help if you want!):
 - Per entity security policies